 In foods, iron is present in two forms: heme and non-heme.

-Heme iron is the best form of iron, as up to 40% of it is readily absorbed by your body (3).
+Heme iron is the best form of iron, as your body readily absorbs up to 40% of it (

 Good food sources of heme iron include:

-This is the form added to foods enriched or fortified with iron, as well as many supplements.
+This is the form added to iron-enriched or iron-fortified foods, as well as many supplements.

 In terms of its bioavailability, non-heme iron is absorbed much less efficiently than heme iron.